capensis/canopsis/doc/docs/en/developer_guide/apis/v2/stats.md

    See the documentation of each statistic below for the available parameters.
  - `trend` (optional): `true` to compute the trend with the previous period.
  - `sla` (optional): a SLA, represented by an inequality (e.g. `">= 0.99"`).
+ - `sort_order` (optional): `"desc"` to sort the results by descending value, `"asc"` to sort them by ascending value.
+The results are not sorted by default.
+ - `limit` (optional): the maximum number of values to return.
+All values are returned by default.

 #### Response